 How often should the periodic safety update report be updated?

-• At least annually for Class IIb and Class III medical devices and Class C and Class D IVDs
+- Class IIb and Class III medical devices, and Class C and Class D IVDs: Must be updated at least annually.

-The periodic safety update report is a part of the device technical documentation, as mentioned in Annexes II and III of the MDR and IVDR.
+Currently, the PSUR remains a core component of your device's technical documentation under Annexes II and III of both the MDR and IVDR.

 Who is my periodic safety update report for?